-Silex Systems Limited PO Box 75 MENAI CENTRAL NSW 2234
+Silex Systems Limited PO Box 75 MENAI CENTRAL NSW 2234 (marked to the attention of the Protected Disclosure Officer);

-(marked to the attention of the Protected Disclosure Officer);
+- 2. By email (marked to the attention of the Protected Disclosure Officer); or - 3.
+By calling the Protected Disclosure Officer on +61 2 9704 8888.

-- (ii) by email (marked to the attention of the Protected Disclosure Officer); or - (iii) by calling the Protected Disclosure Office on +61 2 9704 8888. - (d) You may also raise the matter with an officer or senior manager of the Company.
-This includes a director, or a senior manager in the Company who makes, or participates in making, decisions that affect the whole, or a substantial part, of the business of the Group, or who has the capacity to affect significantly the Group's financial standing. - (e) Where a Disclosable Matter is to be made to the Company's auditors (Auditors), we request that you contact the Auditors directly in addition to your notification to the Company, so that the Disclosable Matter can be considered in accordance with both this Policy and the relevant policies of the Auditors.
+You may also raise the matter with an officer or senior manager of the Company.
+This includes a director, or a senior manager in the Company who makes, or participates in making, decisions that affect the whole, or a substantial part, of the business of the Group, or who has the capacity to affect significantly the Group's financial standing.